fbpx Girls Education Collaborative

 A Tanzanian faith-based community, the Immaculate Heart Sisters of Africa (IHSA) is dedicated to improving the quality of life for its extended neighbors, especially women and girls.
 An order of about 150, they primarily serve the Mara Region of Tanzania and are based in Musoma, along the shores of Lake Victoria.

 The Sisters have a track record of successfully advocating for and providing services to the most marginalized.
-Examples of their work in education include having run one of the highest performing secondary schools for girls in the region and currently managing a school for deaf, mute, and mentally disabled children.
-For more than 20 years they have operated an agricultural project, health clinic, and primary school in Baracki, a village similar to Kitenga.
+Examples of their work in education include having run one of the highest-performing secondary schools for girls in the region and currently managing a school for deaf and mute children.
+For more than 20 years, they have operated an agricultural project, health clinic, and primary school in Baracki, a village similar to Kitenga.

-Almost thirty years ago, the Sisters were granted 1,000 acres by the Government of Tanzania for a community development project.
-The Sisters’ goal was to transform an impoverished, under-served community through the transformative power of girls education.
-Over the years they established a health clinic, ran vocational programs, and started a kindergarten program for boys and girls.
+Almost 30 years ago, the Sisters were granted 1,000 acres by the Government of Tanzania for a community-development project.
+The Sisters’ goal was to transform an impoverished, underserved community through the transformative power of girls’ education.
+Over the years, they established a health clinic, ran vocational programs, and started a kindergarten program for boys and girls.
 Yet they struggled to build the cornerstone of their efforts, a residential school for marginalized, at-risk girls.
 The Sisters sought a committed partner that could truly help bring their bold dream to fruition.

-Elevan years ago, GEC joined hands with the Sisters to help make their vision come true.
-This proved to be a critical and pivotal partnership for IHSA, as together with GEC, they built the school and opened doors five years later.
-GEC was able to bring much needed resources, planning expertise, project management, and thought partnership to jointly carry out the Sisters’ vision and create an outstanding residential school for some of the world’s most marginalized girls.
+Eleven years ago, GEC joined hands with the Sisters to help make their vision come true.
+This proved to be a critical and pivotal partnership for both, as together we built the school and opened doors five years later.
+GEC was able to bring much-needed resources, planning expertise, project management, and thought partnership to jointly carry out the Sisters’ vision and create an outstanding residential school for some of the world’s most marginalized girls.

 Building with New Fence